-Row ID Field Indicator metadata

-1 Indicator code RCR 104

-2 Indicator name Solutions taken up or up-scaled by organisations

-3 Measurement unit solutions

-4 Type of indicator common Interreg result

-5 Baseline 0

-6 Milestone 2024 (as 31.12.24) < 5 (regular projects) < 20 (small projects)

-7 Target 2029 (as 31.12.29) 1.
-10 (10 regular projects each generating 1 joint service or 1 jointly digitalized service)2.
-50 (20 small projects each generating 2-3 solutions/improvements)

-8 Priority P5 Improved public services

-9 Programme Objective PO 7 Improved public services and solutions for citizens

-10 Definition and concepts The indicator counts the number of solutions, other than legal or administrative solutions, that are developed by supported projects and are taken up or upscaled during the implementation of the project or within one year after project completion.
+Row ID Field Indicator metadata 1 Indicator code RCR 104 2 Indicator name Solutions taken up or up-scaled by organisations 3 Measurement unit solutions 4 Type of indicator common Interreg result 5 Baseline 0 6 Milestone 2024 (as 31.12.24) < 5 (regular projects) < 20 (small projects) 7 Target 2029 (as 31.12.29) 1.
+10 (10 regular projects each generating 1 joint service or 1 jointly digitalized service) 0 Duiouitu 2.
+50 (20 small projects each generating 2-3 solutions/improvements) 8 9 Priority P5 Improved public services PO 7 Improved public services and solutions for citizens Programme Objective 10 Definition and concepts The indicator counts the number of solutions, other than legal or administrative solutions, that are developed by supported projects and are taken up or upscaled during the implementation of the project or within one year after project completion.
 "Solutions" include 2 sub-components representing 2 different interventions within Programme Objective: 1) With regular projects with which cross-border public services and digitalization of public services should be targeted and achieved.
 2) With small projects where experience exchange and learning from each other should be accompanied with improvement of the public services or practical solution leading to improvement of the public services should be targeted and achieved.
 Both types of results are counted separately but can be aggregated to single target value.
 The improvement or new solution is achieved if it is tested/piloted or taken into use by customers (users).
 The digitalization of public services and creating joint (cross-border) public services by regular projects.
 Joint (cross-border) public service can be created as new or based on the aligned existing services.
 Digitalization of the existing public service should take place for all participating country locations represented in partnership.
 The created joint (cross-border) public service and digitalized public service should be tested/piloted by customers (users) or taken to use by customers (users) Practical solution and improvement of the public service - what specifically is improved should be defined in each project work plan.
+Examples include - increased quality level of the service, adopted improved regulation, adopted policy document or plan, shortened time of the service delivery, expanded target group, improved usability of the service, improved participation (incl. feedback) opportunities etc.

-11 Data collection Managing Authority monitoring system / Data requests by Joint Secretariat 12 Time measurement 1 year (12 months) 13 Aggregation issues For 2 components of the indicator the aggregation is applied separately.
+11 Data collection Managing Authority monitoring system / Data requests by Joint Secretariat

+12 Time measurement 1 year (12 months)

+13 Aggregation issues For 2 components of the indicator the aggregation is applied separately.
 Aggregated as 2 separate numeric values on programme level.

 14 Reporting Annually from 2nd full year of implementation and after the project ends (1 full years after project ended).

+15 References

-15 References 16 Correspondin g corporate indicator Not applicable 17 Notes 18 • Examples: N/a
+16 Correspondin g corporate indicator Not applicable

+17 Notes

+18 Examples: N/a

+Fi ches 21